eclipse-ditto/ditto-examples/scriptrunner_examples/README.md

     };

     return Ditto.buildDittoProtocolMsg(
-        'org.eclipse.ditto', // in this example always the same headers['device_id'], // Eclipse Hono sets the authenticated device_id as AMQP 1.0 header 'things', // we deal with a Thing
+        'the.namespace', // in this example always the same headers['device_id'], // Eclipse Hono sets the authenticated device_id as AMQP 1.0 header 'things', // we deal with a Thing
         'twin', // we want to update the twin